Hitting probabilities and uniformly $S$-transient subgraphs: Introduction

 In the study of Markov chains, questions about hitting times (or exit times) of certain subsets are natural.
 In this paper, we are interested in discrete time random walks on countable graphs such as the square grid $\mathbb Z^d$.
 Namely, we are motivated by the problem of studying random walks on graphs that are obtained by gluing simpler graphs along particular subsets of vertices (as an example, think of $\mathbb Z^4$ and $\mathbb Z^5$ glued along their respective first coordinate axes).
 With this in mind, we investigate hitting times, hitting probabilities, and a related notion of transience for subgraphs of a larger graph (think $\mathbb Z^4\setminus Z$ where $Z=\mathbb Z$ is embedded nicely into $\mathbb Z^4$) when the random walk on the underlying larger graph is assumed to have an iterated transition kernel satisfying (discrete) two-sided Gaussian estimates.
 We will call a graph satisfying such two-sided Gaussian estimates a Harnack graph (see Theorem \ref{VD_PI}).
 There is much literature discussing two-sided Gaussian estimates on graphs and equivalent properties.
 See e.g., \cite{Barlow_graphs,TC_AG_GraphVol,TC_AG_Zucca_MaxPrin,Delmotte_PHI} and the references therein.

 The examples we consider here stem from our goal to apply these results to the problem of gluing graphs along infinite subsets.
 In such settings, we are interested in whether it is certain the random walk will hit a subset $K$ or not.
 We consider this as a sort of recurrence/transience question, although it is important to be careful with what is meant by these definitions.
+Here we define a notion of ``$S$-transience'' based on the probability $\psi_K(x)$ that a random walk started at vertex $x$ hits $K$ in finite time.
+This probability is of course $1 - \text{Esc}_K(x),$ where $\text{Esc}_K(x)$ is the probability $K$ is never hit.
+Considering the quantity $\text{Esc}_K(x)$ is related to the harmonic measure from infinity, $H_K(x)$, particularly in the case where $K$ is finite.
+Such questions are addressed for $\Z^d$ in Chapter 2 of \cite{lawler_intersections} and Section 25 of \cite{Spitzer}.
+Work of Boivin and Rau \cite{Boivin} considers the harmonic measure from infinity on weighted graphs; see also the references therein.
+Moreover, questions of recurrence/transience are related to Wiener's test.
+However, none of these related results cover the precise situation of interest to us.

 One of our main theorems, Theorem \ref{psi-upperbd}, gives an upper bound on the hitting probability of a subset of a Harnack graph in terms of a ratio of volumes.
 Although this bound is not always optimal, it makes no assumptions about the geometry of the set we want to hit.
 This bound can be computed using only volume functions (which in practice are often easier to compute than other quantities).